ArztSamuel/Applying_EANNs/README.md

 The generic version of a Genetic Algorithm can be found at [UnityProject/Assets/Scripts/AI/Evolution/GeneticAlgorithm.cs](UnityProject/Assets/Scripts/AI/Evolution/GeneticAlgorithm.cs).
 This class can be modified in a very easy way, by simply assigning your own methods to the delegate operator methods of the class.
 Some example code for adapting the Genetic Algorithm to your own needs can be found in the EvolutionManager  [UnityProject/Assets/Scripts/AI/Evolution/EvolutionManager.cs](UnityProject/Assets/Scripts/AI/Evolution/EvolutionManager.cs), which is already able to switch between two differently modified Genetic Algorithms.

-## User Interafce
+## User Interface

 The user interface always displays the data of the current best car.
-In the top left corner the Neural Networks output (Engine and Turning) is displayed.
-Right below the output, the evaluation value is displayed (the evaluation value is equalto the percentage of couse completion).
+In the top left corner the Neural Network's output (engine and turning) is displayed.
+Right below the output, the evaluation value is displayed (the evaluation value is equal to the percentage of course completion).
 In the lower left corner a generation counter is displayed.
 In the upper right corner the Neural Network of the current best car is displayed.
 The weights are symbolised by the color and width of the connections between neurons: The wider a connection, the bigger the absolute value of the weight; Green means that the weight is positive, red means that the weight is negative.

 The entire UI-code is located at [UnityProject/Assets/Scripts/GUI/](UnityProject/Assets/Scripts/GUI/).